 Next, the hydrographic data are transmitted in messages 3-N in the order that they were collected.
-The sample taken at the end of the park phase will be transmitted first (in bytes 2-7 of message 3) followed by the samples collected during the profile phase.
+The sample taken at the end of the park phase will be transmitted first followed by the samples collected during the profile phase.
 Each sample consists of 6 bytes in order of T (2 bytes), S (2 bytes), P (2 bytes).
-The hydrographic data are encoded as shown in the C-source code below.